atsign-foundation/atsign.dev/content/en/docs/Sample-Apps/at_hello_world.md

 ### Update

-The update section as you may see within the code, actually only involves a single if statement (to ensure information is actually passed!) and four lines of code within it!
+The update section, as you see within the code, actually only involves a single if statement (to ensure information is actually passed) and four lines of code within it.

 ```dart
   _update() async {